randallarms/gunsmith/README.md

 HOW TO INSTALL AND USE: https://www.spigotmc.org/threads/gunsmith.189617/

 Simple custom gun Bukkit plugin for Minecraft.
 Simply hold the item corresponding to the gun, and right click to fire.
+You will need the proper ammunition to fire a weapon, as well!

+GunSmith works best with a custom resource pack that displays the base items as the corresponding firearm.
+A specialty resource pack is included in our GitHub project repository, and can be directly downloaded here: https://github.com/randallarms/gunsmith/blob/version-0-3/GunSmith%20%5BResources%5D.zip

 Type "/gun <gunName>" to get a gun.
 Gun Names: